Gadgets, Modules, and Shelves

-In the case of the E19 desktop, the iBar acts not only as an application launcher but as a tracker too.
-It can also be configured to act just as a launcher but not a tracker, or as a tracker but not a launcher.
+In the case of the Moksha desktop, the iBar acts not only as an application launcher but as a tracker too.
+It can also be configured to act just like a launcher but not a tracker, or as a tracker but not a launcher.
 This gives you great flexibility, so that you could, for instance, have one shelf dedicated to launching applications and a second shelf to track them.
-See the article on the E19 iBar for details.

 Gadgets available on the default Bodhi installation

 The following gadgets are available on a new Bodhi installation.
 You can add more from the Module Settings dialog box (go to the Main menu > Settings > Modules).